redroostertech/NDAvatar.iOS/README.md

 ## Usage

-#### NDAvatarApp Project
+#### NDAvatarApp

-Please refer to the example project in this repository as an implementation of the framework.
+The NDAvatarApp is designed to showcase the various customization options of the NDAvatarFramework.
+The app has two main views, the single avatar view and a table view.

 If you find any bugs, open a GitHub issue!

 ## Documentation